 Aside from being a real drag through airports, into taxis, busses, trains, up stairs, into

-some unsavoury characters look for when choosing a victim.
+some unsavory characters look for when choosing their victims.

 Packing a Suitcase